dober-man/k8s-sitetype-ce/README.md

 Hit "Refresh" in XC Console and you should see 1 discovered service.
 <img width="1067" alt="image" src="https://github.com/user-attachments/assets/3cf3660c-463c-4cba-8246-711c5a6cb007">

-## Deploy a Second Service in K8s (optional but demonstrates how quickly SD works on the XC side....instant)
+## Deploy a Second Service in K8s
 kubectl create deployment nginx2 --image=nginxdemos/hello <br>
 kubectl expose deployment nginx2 --port=81 --target-port=81 --type=NodePort

 Hit "Refresh" in XC Console and you should now see 2 discovered services.
+That was fast and easy right?
 <img width="743" alt="image" src="https://github.com/user-attachments/assets/74bcf84e-969d-4d4d-be04-c73250b175d8">

 Click on the Service Hyperlink and note the service names for the services.
-These will be referenced in the origin pool when we publish this service.
+These will be referenced in the origin pool when we publish via the load balancer.

 <img width="1271" alt="image" src="https://github.com/user-attachments/assets/2c85e4e4-3440-4ee6-8f81-7edb591aa6b6">